IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_trigger.html.markdown

     * `name` - (Required, string) Trigger feed `ACTION_NAME`.
     * `parameters` - (Optional, string) Parameters definitions in key value format.
 Parameter bindings are included in the context and passed when the action is invoked.
 * `user_defined_annotations` - (Optional, string) Annotation definitions in key value format.
-* `user_defined_parameters` - (Optional, string) Parameters definitinos in key value format.
+* `user_defined_parameters` - (Optional, string) Parameters definitions in key value format.
 Parameter bindings are included in the context and passed to the trigger.

 ## Attributes Reference